Lydia

 Lydia as a Girl Name

 Lydia is a beautiful name that has a lot of history behind it.
-It has been used for centuries, and it has remained popular throughout the years.
+It has been used for centuries, & it has remained popular throughout the years.
 If ya are looking for a name for yar baby girl, Lydia is definitely a name to consider.

-Historical and Cultural References
+Historical & Cultural References

 Biblical References

 The name Lydia has significant biblical references.
 In the New Testament, Lydia of Thyatira was a businesswoman who became the first convert to Christianity in Europe.
 According to the Acts of the Apostles, Saint Paul met Lydia in Philippi, where she was a seller of purple cloth.
-After hearing Paul’s preaching, Lydia and her household were baptized.
-She then invited Paul and Silas to stay at her home.
+After hearing Paul’s preaching, Lydia & her household were baptized.
+She then invited Paul & Silas to stay at her home.
 Lydia is also mentioned in the Book of Revelation as one of the seven churches of Asia.

 Region of Asia Minor

-Christianity and Saint Paul
+Christianity & Saint Paul

-Lydia in Literature and Arts
+Lydia in Literature & Arts

 Lydia in Literature